 Press Save again when its done the click on “Publish” to bring online your chatbot.
 You’re now ready to test your brand new Google Action!

-Not Just Google Actions
+Not Just a Google Assistant Action

 Do you want to try this chatbot on WhatsApp?
 Go ahead and publish it there.
 Fancy using Alexa?
 You’re good to go!